tahcohcat/same-same/README.md

 - Pluggable embedder interface (Gemini, HuggingFace support)
 - JSON API responses

-## Usage

-# 🚀 Getting Started
+## 🚀 Getting Started

-This section will help you get up and running with the Same-Same Vector DB running on localhost:8080 usiung a Google Gemini API Key.
+This section will help you get up and running with the Same-Same Vector DB running on localhost:8080 using a Google Gemini API Key.

-## Step 1: Start the Vector Database
+### Step 1: Start the Vector Database

 ### Set your API key
 ```bash